Caroverine

-Caroverine (Spasmium, Tinnitin, Tinnex) is a muscle-relaxing drug used in Austria and Switzerland to relieve spasms in smooth muscles (which include intestines, arteries, and other organs), and the use in those countries was extended to aid with cerebrovascular diseases there, and eventually to treat tinnitus.
-It is also used to treat tinnitus in India.
+Caroverine is an antispasmodic drug used in Austria and Switzerland to relieve spasms in smooth muscles, as well as to treat cerebrovascular diseases and tinnitus.

 Chemically, it is a quinoxalineone and is available in both a base and hydrochloric acid forms.

+Pharmacology

-Pharmacologically, it has been described as a nonspecific calcium channel blocker and as an antagonist of both non-NMDA and NMDA glutamate receptors.
+Pharmacologically, it has been described as a nonspecific calcium channel blocker and as an antagonist of the NMDA receptor and other receptors.

+History

 It was discovered in Austria in the 1950s and was developed by Austrian company Phafag AG.

-Its INN name, caroverine, was proposed in 1972.
+Its international nonproprietary name (INN), caroverine, was proposed in 1972.